Ambar2003/File-System-Organizer/README.md

 This project has been made only using javascript and Node.js.
 The files folder is empty so add your own files.
 Open main.js in terminal and type node main.js help.
-All the commands have been mentioned use it to the run the remaining commands.
+All the commands will be mentioned  use it to the run the remaining commands.